-Percentage ownership of our common stock before this offering is based on 29,012,252 shares of our common stock outstanding as of March 18, 2014, giving effect to the reverse stock split completed on March 18, 2014, and assumes (i) the conversion of all outstanding shares of convertible preferred stock into an aggregate of 14,410,233 shares of Class A common stock, (ii) the conversion of all outstanding shares of our Class B common stock into an aggregate of 4,190,063 shares of Class A common stock and (iii) conversion of all of our Class A common stock (including all shares of Class A common stock issued upon conversion of our convertible preferred stock and Class B common stock as described above) into a single class of common stock upon completion of this offering.
-For percentage ownership information after the offering in the table, we have assumed no exercise of the underwriters' overallotment option.
-Shares of our common stock subject to options that are currently exercisable or exercisable within 60 days of March 18, 2014 and a warrant exercisable in connection with the offering are deemed to be outstanding and to be beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Percentage ownership of our common stock before this offering is based on 57,837,992 shares of our common stock outstanding as of March 3, 2014 and assumes (i) the conversion of all outstanding shares of convertible preferred stock into an aggregate of 28,820,481 shares of Class A common stock, (ii) the conversion of all outstanding shares of our Class B common stock into an aggregate of 8,380,126 shares of Class A common stock and (iii) conversion of all of our Class A common stock (including all shares of Class A common stock issued upon conversion of our convertible preferred stock and Class B common stock as described above) into a single class of common stock upon completion of this offering.
+Shares of our common stock subject to options that are currently exercisable or exercisable within 60 days of March 3, 2014 are deemed to be outstanding and to be beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the address of each individual listed in this table is c/o The Rubicon Project, Inc., 12181 Bluff Creek Drive, 4th Floor, Los Angeles, California 90094.